bowo-prasetyo/forkbuild/docs/Architecture.md

 serializer/

-World <-> JSON and Document <-> JSON, used by both storage/ and publisher/ once those exist.
-Filled in at 0.1.19 — the first top-level adapter folder (of storage/publisher/identity/serializer, all sketched back at the core/application/renderer/ui reorg) to get real content, confirming the dependency-direction rule stated then (application -> storage/publisher/identity/serializer) rather than needing revision now that there's something to depend on.
+World &lt;-&gt; JSON and Document &lt;-&gt; JSON, used by both storage/ and publisher/ once those exist.
+Filled in at 0.1.19 — the first top-level adapter folder (of storage/publisher/identity/serializer, all sketched back at the core/application/renderer/ui reorg) to get real content, confirming the dependency-direction rule stated then (application -&gt;
+storage/publisher/identity/serializer) rather than needing revision now that there's something to depend on.